justcallmelarry/svm-notifications/README.md

 file.
 Then do any changes you would wish to the slack payload (note that the default settings will post to general and you might not want that)

-If you prefer email notifications (or want both!) support for that is added as well.
+If you prefer email notifications (or want both!), support for that is added as well.
 Just add your gmail login credentials (an app password might be required, it definatly is if you gave 2FA activated on your account).